pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 **Where:**

-* In the forum’s home page, there will be a banner announcing that the forum will be set as read only.
+* In the forum's home page, there will be a banner announcing that the forum will be set as read only.
 * If the user selects multiple forums, even when only one of the selected forums is set as read-only, the announcement will show in the combined forums page.
 * In the category page of any of the forums that are set for closure.
 * In every question thread for the forum.